paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-032-chemical-and-biological-warfare-program.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is Pub.
 L. 94–106, Oct.
 7, 1975, 89 Stat.
-531, as amended, known as the Department of Defense Appropriation Authorization Act, 1976.
+531, known as the Department of Defense Appropriation Authorization Act, 1976.
 Provisions authorizing the appropriation of funds are not classified to the Code.
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 Section was not enacted as part of Pub.
 L. 91–121, title IV, § 409, Nov.
 19, 1969, 83 Stat.
 209, which comprises this chapter.